About Server

 How it works

-• If the key exists and has not expired, the iterator is returned.
+finder, which performs a search in thetag_by_keyindex of the storage. - If the key exists and has not expired, the iterator is returned.

-• If not found or marked as expired, std::nullopt is returned, and depending on context, the failure is registered in a batch buffer.
+std::nulloptis returned, and depending on context, the failure is registered in a batch buffer. - If metrics are enabled (

 This approach allows commands to remain agnostic of the underlying indexing and expiration logic.